 The wild woodland garden, above the car park road and behind the main house, is a haven for insect life, especially butterflies and bees.
 We have some 200 trees in our two woodland areas, separated by a rushing burn (stream).
 A network of broad paths traverses the wild garden and forms part of our garden trail from which you can try to identify the 14 types of tree present on the property.

 The garden also hosts a variety of birds, beautiful butterflies, moths and bats.
-From April to August, ospreys nest in a pine tree on the ridge between Morenish and the loch and can also be seen perching on dead larch trees towards the loch.
+For a number years, until it blew down in a storm, ospreys nested in a pine tree on the ridge between Morenish Mews and the loch.
+They can still be seen occasionally, perching on dead larch trees towards the loch.
 Peregrine falcons can also be seen on these trees from time to time.
 Golden eagles may be seen occasionally soaring over the hills to the north of the road and buzzards are frequently seen from the garden.

 Over the course of a year one can see quite a number of bird species in the garden.
 Birds that have been seen at least once include: heron and mallard; buzzard, kestrel & sparrowhawk; pheasant, partridge & woodcock; black grouse; collared dove; wood pigeon; great spotted woodpecker; swallow & house martin; pied wagtail & grey wagtail; wren; dipper; dunnock; robin; song thrush & mistle thrush; blackbird; great tit, coal tit & blue tit; tree creeper; magpie; carrion crow & hooded crow; jackdaw; starling; chaffinch, goldfinch, greenfinch, bullfinch & siskin; yellowhammer; redwing; house sparrow; spotted flycatcher; willow and wood warbler.
 At night one can hear (and occasionally see) both tawny owls and barn owls.